zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 Having watched the Video, to save you pausing all the time here is how to make it do something with a few early steps.

-So either type .UART (V22c) at the prompt or better LOAD "TERMINAL.BAS" (V3) and RUN it.
+So either type .UART at the prompt or better LOAD "TERMINAL.BAS" (from the DEMOS UART directory) and RUN it.
+It is better at 14MHz so change to that before loading or press F8 twice when loaded.

 First of all when you press ENTER you should get 'ERROR' because you didn't send a valid command to the ESP module...